nbcin/challenges-jenkins-groovy/Scenario-301/README.md

 # Requirement

-1. Define a Jenkins pipeline job automatically
+1. Define a dummy Jenkins pipeline job using Jenkinsfile
-2. Define a Jenkins job via Jenkinsfile script automatically
+2. Define a Jenkins parameterized pipeline job using Jenkinsfile.
+It shall trigger another job.

 Quiz:
 - Once I have enabled Jenkins security, how my chef update will work?